R (programming language): Structure of a function

-R is able to create functions that add new functionality for code reuse.
+R can create functions that add new functionality and enable code reuse.
 Objects created within the body of the function (which are enclosed by curly brackets) remain accessible only from within the function, and any data type may be returned.
 In R, almost all functions and all user-defined functions are closures.

 The following is an example of creating a function to perform an arithmetic calculation: